microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 ## Activity feed notifications or bot framework messages

-Use the type of notifications based on need.
-The following section helps you to select the required type of notification as per functionality and usage.
-Don't use both types of notifications, you can either use activity feed notifications or bot framework messages to notify users:
+You can use either activity feed notifications or bot framework messages, but don't use both notification types.
+The following sections describe the notification types and when to use each.

 ### Activity feed notifications

-The activity feed notifications land in the activity feed and can include links to various locations.
-These notifications help you with the following:
+Activity feed notifications appear in the activity feed and can include links to various locations.
+These notifications:
 * Allow the user to take action or triage the notification.
 * Lead the user to a tab in a chat or channel, a personal app, or a chat or channel message.